Betty Gikonyo

-Gikonyo is a co-founder and the chairperson of the Karen Hospital Board of Directors.
-From 2006 until 2020, she served as Chief Executive Officer at the Karen Hospital in Nairobi, Kenya.
+Gìkonyo is a co-founder and the chairperson of the Karen Hospital.
+From 2006 until 2020, she was Chief Executive Officer at the Karen Hospital in Nairobi, Kenya.

 Early life and education

-Gikonyo was born on 27 May 1950 in the village of Kiamabara near the town of Karatina, in Nyeri County.
-She came from a poor family and wore her first shoes at age 13.
+Gìkonyo was born on 27 May 1950 in the village of Kìamabara, near the town of Karatina, in Nyeri County.
+She came from a poor family and wore her first shoes at the age of 13.